 This process uses carbon dioxide to extract the cannabinoids from the plant material.
 Carbon dioxide is actually an extremely common solvent that is used in pharmaceutical extraction as well as in things like decaffeinating coffee.

 This is a comparatively safe way to extract the required compounds.
 You will usually find CO2 extracts in the form of vape cartridges or as applicators that refill cartridges.

 When you first strip the cannabis plant material for cannabinoids you end up with a raw or crude extract that is full-spectrum in nature, This means it has lipids, fats, and terpenes.
 However, there is a process that can further refine this as well.
 It is called distillation.

-To create this extractors roll, rub and tumble dried cannabis over a very finely woven screen.
+To create these extractors roll, rub, and tumble dried cannabis over a very finely woven screen.
 This causes dried resin glands to move away from the plant material and only allow the smallest of particles through.
 Certain advanced methods use processes like static energy to further refine the resin.

 Also called bubble hash this is created by agitating cannabis buds in ice water, which is then further filtered via fine screen bags.
 This process is also called washing as hash makers use a specially designed washing machine to agitate the plant material.
 It is only after this process is complete that the resin is filtered through an entire series of screen bags.

-Once the whole cycle of filtering, collecting and drying is complete, the hash is finally ready.
+Once the whole cycle of filtering, collecting and drying are complete, the hash is finally ready.
 The appearance can range from dry and chalky to oily and greasy.

 You might still think – why should you bother with cannabis concentrates when flowers might provide you with a similar experience.
 Well, flowers might be a good enough option for you but if you are looking for an efficient, clean way to get the required medication then concentrates are what you are looking for.
 Each of the above-given concentrates serves a different purpose and customer type.
 So, do complete your research before you walk into a dispensary.